trixi-framework/TrixiParticles.jl/docs/src/systems/fluid.md

 All per-particle VTK arrays, including `surface_activity` and `neighbor_count`, hold one value per active particle when a system buffer is used.

-Point and plane interpolation evaluate the same colorfield gradient.
+Point and plane interpolation apply the same colorfield phase and boundary-contact eligibility rules as particle detection.
 With `cut_off_bnd=true`, kernel-weighted color contributions also determine whether a point belongs to the reference phase.
 This prevents extrapolation through both free surfaces and interfaces with another liquid while retaining the existing solid-boundary cutoff.
 Interpolated `surface_activity`